henry-wilkes/web-spreadsheet/README.md

 npm install
 ```

-After this, you can run the tests with:
+After this, you can run the tests for the modules with:

 ```
 npm test
 ```

-Currently, these only test the data model.
-In particular, the `spreadsheet`
-module is missing tests, but the other modules all have tests.